 - Output can be exported to XML, PostScript®, CSV, or plain text

-This can be done most simply by installing wireshark on the host in that domain.
-Alternately, a hub can be used to add another host to the collision domain.
+This can be done most simply by installing Wireshark on the host in that domain.
+Alternatively, a hub can be used to add another host to the collision domain.
 Or, if it is a managed switch, there may be a provision to send all traffic on the switch out of one designated port.
 This is called ‘port mirroring’, ‘port monitoring’, ‘Roving Analysis’ (3Com), or ‘Switched Port Analyzer’ or ‘SPAN’ (Cisco).

 A quick tutorial on what to look for when using Wireshark, Part A:

 And briefly, that is how it is done.
 There are many more videos on youtube and elsewhere if interested in learning more.

 2 thoughts on “Wireshark; what is it good for”

 Protip: keep your protocol dissectors up to date; they’re known to occasionally turn up with bugs, and if you’re running in realtime, you’re probably root/administrator… in which case that’s bad.

 Wireshark is an excellent tool for what it does, but like all software-based protocol analyzers it is limited by the NIC in the system in which it is installed.
 It is my understanding that all consumer-grade NIC’s still filter out packets regardless of whether they are set to promiscuous mode.
 The traffic accepted by the NIC is governed by the NDIS miniport driver which in common NIC’s installed in most laptops is designed to keep certain traffic from passing regardless.
 I’m interested in hearing if anybody has heard of a relatively low-cost NIC that will truly pass all traffic in promiscuous mode.
 The alternative is to step up to a hardware-based protocol analyzer which are mucho bucks and out of my reach.